hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > That they stand up to what they do not know;
 >
-> For time, length, figures, it is now confest,
+> For time, length, figures, it is now confessed,
 >
 > The old first set's a guide to all the rest,
 >